Esubaalew/esubaalew.github.io/src/content/wegoch/people-of-two-worlds.md

 "I caught him red-handed trying to steal my child; he's a thief!" the man shouted.

 I don't remember much of what happened next.
-I only remember finding myself in front of the French Abune Gebre Menfes Kidus Church.
+I only remember finding myself in front of the Ferensay Abune Gebre Menfes Kidus Church.
 Though the details weren't clear to me, I knew I had run away and escaped from the police and the child's father.

 I prayed at the church.
 After thanking my Creator for snatching me from the teeth of trouble, I turned toward my destination.